kabragaurav/java-perf-tuning/README.md

 ```
 5. Release variable when no longer needed by setting to `null`
 6. Use try-with-resource `AutoCloseable` interface resource management utility.
 So no need to close resources by making `finally` block
+7. Static fields are GC roots, which means they are never garbage-collected.
+So, never use mutable static fields — use only constants.
+8. Use helper clases - At times it is possible to have a class with lot of static variables and methods.
+Split these classes into smaller classes so that only those
+   classes which are being used are loaded in the memory
+9. Use `StringBuilder` if possible.
+Also avoid wrapper and BigInteger (or similar) classes if possible
+10. Since recursion can create lot of local vars, do not use recursion, if loop is feasible
+11. Optimize SQL queries - use indexes, use conditional retrievals, try avoiding too many joins